Allison Janney: 1989–1998: Early roles and Broadway debut

-1999–2006: The West Wing and acclaim
+1999–2006: The West Wing

 After a decade of small and uncredited parts, Janney had her breakthrough when she was cast as White House Press Secretary C. J. Cregg in the NBC political drama The West Wing.
 Creator Aaron Sorkin called Janney to audition for the role after seeing her in the film Primary Colors.
 Loosely based on Dee Dee Myers, the press secretary during Clinton administration, C. J. is a National Merit Scholar who ultimately succeeds Leo McGarry as White House Chief of Staff.
 Writing for The Atlantic, John Reid says that "her capability and combination of strength and simple compassion represented the fantasy of the Bartlet White House better than anyone."
 The publication also ranks her as the best character from the series.
-In their ranking of the best characters from all the television series created by Sorkin, Vulture, ranks C. J. at No. 2 and says; "If all the Sorkin women were as classy, self-assured, and legitimately funny (the turkey pardon!) as C. J., we'd never have had the Sorkin woman argument in the first place".
+In their ranking of the best characters from all the television series created by Sorkin, Vulture ranks C. J. at No. 2 and says; "If all the Sorkin women were as classy, self-assured, and legitimately funny (the turkey pardon!) as C. J., we'd never have had the Sorkin woman argument in the first place".
 For her portrayal of C. J. Cregg, Janney won four Primetime Emmy Awards, four Screen Actors Guild Award, a Satellite Award and four nominations for the Golden Globe Awards, making her the most awarded cast member of the series.
 For the last of these she won the Screen Actors Guild Award and Critics' Choice Movie Award for Best Acting Ensemble.

 She also appeared in Nurse Betty (2000), The Hours (2002), Finding Nemo (2003), How to Deal (2003), The Chumscrubber (2005), Winter Solstice (2004), and Our Very Own (2005).
 For the last of these, she received a nomination for the Independent Spirit Award for Best Supporting Female.
 During this time Janney guest starred on the sitcom Frasier in the 2002 episode "Three Blind Dates".